bbauska/meta-react-basics/README.md

 Depending on your background, you can think about splitting up a design into components in different ways:

--   **Programming**---use the same techniques for deciding if you should create a new function or object.
+-   <b>Programming</b>---use the same techniques for deciding if you should create a new function or object.
 One such technique is the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), that is, a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

--   **CSS**---consider what you would make class selectors for.
+-   <b>CSS</b>---consider what you would make class selectors for.
     (However, components are a bit less granular.)

--   **Design**---consider how you would organize the design's layers.
+-   <b>Design</b>---consider how you would organize the design's layers.

 If your JSON is well-structured, you'll often find that it naturally maps to the component structure of your UI.
 That's because UI and data